lmigueldf/doc/api/ui/view.md

 Returns
 :    1. `{Rect}`, the shape defined when the view was created.

-Return the bounding shape for a view.
+Return the bounding rectangle for a view.

 ### getRelativeRegion (region, parent)